 Dollars at Work

-- More than 10,000 education encounters in Nebraska in the past year.
-Impactful messaging to discuss risk factors, eliminate myths and fears and share progress in detection and treatment.
+More than 6,000 education encounters in Nebraska in the past year, including impactful messaging to discuss risk factors, eliminate myths and fears and share progress in detection and treatment.

-- Nearly 3,000 women received free screenings in Nebraska in the past year, including over 160 in a mobile mammography van.
-Ten breast cancers were detected because of that screening with a better prognosis because of detection.
+Nearly 3,000 women received free screenings in Nebraska in the past year, including over 140 in a mobile mammography van.
+Ten breast cancers were detected through that screening with a better prognosis because of detection.

 402-502-2979 | web site | 8707 West Center Road, Suite 101, Omaha, NE 68124